ferrous26/keychain/README.markdown

 Caveats
 =======

-The APIs that this library depends on only have access to internet passwords right now.
+The APIs that this library depends on can only access to internet passwords right now.
 The interface should remain the same when/if it is expanded to include the other types of items that the keychain holds.

 Contributing to keychain
 ========================